NucleusPowered/site-v2/docs/howto/pregen.md

 ---
 layout: howto
-header: How to Pre-Generate worlds
+header: How to Pre-Generate Worlds
 lead: Learn how to help server performance by pre-generating worlds
 adddocslink: true
 keywords: pregen chunks world